-Recent CAT Professional Photography graduates Georgia Field and Elizabeth Corbett have already have already obtained those oh-so-important first jobs!
+Recent CAT Professional Photography graduates Georgia Field and Elizabeth Corbett have already obtained those oh-so-important first jobs!
 Even better, they were already working for Mountain West Studios before they even graduated.
 We caught up with Georgia and Elizabeth to find out all about it.

-CAT: Tell us a bit about Mountain West Studios?
+CAT: Tell us a bit about Mountain West Studios.